 We have co-invested and may continue to co-invest with Starwood Capital affiliates or third parties in partnerships or other entities that own real estate properties, which we collectively refer to as joint ventures.
 We may acquire non-controlling interests in joint ventures.
-We may pay fees to our joint venture partners, including incentive fees and promotes, which have the impact of reducing our profits from these joint venture investments.
-Even if we have some control in a joint venture, we would not be in a position to exercise sole decision-making authority regarding the joint venture.
+Pursuant to the terms of our joint venture agreements, our joint venture partners may receive a promoted interest from the joint venture subject to agreed performance hurdles, which have the impact of reducing our profits from these joint venture investments.
+Even if we have some control in a joint venture, we would not be in a position to exercise sole decisionmaking authority regarding the joint venture.
 Investments in joint ventures may, under certain circumstances, involve risks not present were another party not involved, including the possibility that joint venture partners might become bankrupt or fail to fund their required capital contributions.
 Joint venture partners may have economic or other business interests or goals that are inconsistent with our business interests or goals, and may be in a position to take actions contrary to our policies or objectives.
 Such investments may also have the potential risk of impasses on decisions, such as a sale, because neither we nor the joint venture partner would have full control over the joint venture.
 Disputes between us and joint venture partners may result in litigation or arbitration that would increase our expenses and prevent our officers and directors from focusing their time and effort on our business.
 Consequently, actions by or disputes with joint venture partners might result in subjecting properties owned by the joint venture to additional risk.
 In some cases, our joint venture partner may be entitled to property management fees, promote or other incentive fee payments as part of the arrangement of the joint venture.
 In addition, we may in certain circumstances be liable for the actions of our joint venture partners.